 Adding a search engine improves your site navigation.
 In allowing your visitors another means to locate items on your site, you are increasing the likelihood that they will find your site useful, bookmark your site, buy your goods/services, and so on.

-With so many alternatives to adding a search engine to your site, most of them free, there is really little reason not to do so now (unless, of course your site is a one page site).
+With so many alternatives to adding a search engine to your site, most of them free, there is really little reason not to do so now (unless, of course your site only has a few pages).

 It will appear on your page as: